Derlys/dad-jokes/README.md

 ```
 😉 I prefer `yarn`, [here](https://www.aluracursos.com/blog/npm-vs-yarn) is an article for you to decide.

-2. ng serve
+2. ng serve for localhost

 ## Build
 - Run `ng build` to build the project.
-- The build artifacts will be stored in the `/dist/mododificil.com/browser` directory.
+- The build artifacts will be stored in the `/` directory.
 - Use the `--prod` flag for a production build.
+- Remember that I used [this API](https://www.dadjokes.io/)